 Heart examination

-1. Breathing Problems
+1. Breathing problems.

-2. Reap
+2. Cough.

-4. Fainting attack
+4. Fainting attacks.

 When a veterinarian during a normal clinical examination finds a heart murmur, arrhythmia or other symptoms that give rise to suspicion of heart disease.